Category Archives: Longevity

 Resveratrol, Life Extension, PDE4 and CILTEP

-A few years ago I attended the Transhuman Visions conference and I’ll be at RAADFest at the end of this week.
-The most popular topic that people spoke about at Transhuman Visions and what RAADFest is all about is unlimited lifespans and how to achieve them.
-In light of that, I’d like to take a detour from talking about cognitive enhancement, which has been the subject of my previous articles, and instead explore some recent research into nutritional strategies for healthy aging.
+I attended the Transhuman Visions conference a few years ago, and I’ll be at RAADFest at the end of this week.
+The most popular topic people spoke about at Transhuman Visions and what RAADFest is all about is unlimited lifespans and how to achieve them.
+In light of that, I’d like to take a detour from talking about cognitive enhancement, which has been the subject of my previous articles and instead explore some recent research into nutritional strategies for healthy aging.

-Resveratrol, a chemical that naturally occurs in red wine in small amounts has been touted for its purported health promoting and life extending properties.
-Despite a lot of initial enthusiasm, its health enhancing properties have only proven robust in studies where mice were fed a high fat diet.
-In these cases, it increased the high fat diet mouse’s life span such that it matched the lifespan of mice who were fed a calorie restricted diet.
-Calorie restriction is a well known mechanism for extending the life span of many mammals [1].
+Resveratrol, a chemical naturally occurring in red wine in small amounts, has been touted for its purported health-promoting and life-extending properties.
+Despite a lot of initial enthusiasm, its health-enhancing properties have only proven robust in studies where mice researchers fed mice a high-fat diet.
+In these cases, it increased the high-fat diet mouse’s life span such that it matched the lifespan of mice that researchers fed a calorie-restricted diet.
+Calorie restriction is a well-known mechanism for extending the life span of many mammals [1].
 It should be noted that this diet with added resveratrol did not significantly increase maximum life span [2][3].
-Nevertheless, extending so called health span, the period during which an organism remains healthy and active regardless of total life span, even when eating a less than ideal diet, remains a worthwhile goal that resveratrol may contribute to.
+Nevertheless, extending the so-called health span, the period during which an organism remains healthy and active regardless of total life span, even when eating a less-than-ideal diet, remains a worthwhile goal that resveratrol may contribute to.

-Resveratrol’s apparent health promoting activities were investigated by a number of studies.
+Several studies investigated resveratrol’s apparent health-promoting activities.
 The early consensus on resveratrol seemed to be that it worked by activating beneficial SIRT1 genes that were also activated by calorie restriction [4][5].
-The mechanism of action was originally thought to work via direct activation of SIRT1 [6].
-Later it was shown that resveratrol did not directly activate SIRT1 but worked through an indirect mechanism [7].
-This lead researchers to an indirect activator of SIRT1 known as AMPK which resveratrol activated.
-Resveratrol’s neuroprotective effect was theorized to be due to its activation of AMPK in neurons [8].
-This lead researchers to ePAC1, an activator of AMPK. ePAC1 is activated by cAMP which is increased by PDE4.
+Researchers initially thought the mechanism of action was via direct activation of SIRT1 [6].
+Later researchers discovered that resveratrol did not directly activate SIRT1 but worked through an indirect mechanism [7].
+This development led researchers to an indirect activator of SIRT1 known as AMPK, which resveratrol activated.
+Researchers theorized resveratrol’s neuroprotective effect to be due to its activation of AMPK in neurons [8].
+This finding led researchers to ePAC1, an activator of AMPK. cAMP activates ePAC1, and PDE4 inhibition increases cAMP.
 Thus this lead back to PDE4 inhibition being the mechanism of action of resveratrol.
-Indeed Rolipram, another well known synthetic inhibitor of PDE4, mimicked the apparent health benefits of resveratrol [9].
+Indeed Rolipram, another well-known synthetic inhibitor of PDE4, mimicked the apparent health benefits of resveratrol [9].

-When PDE4 inhibition was uncovered as the mechanism of action of resveratrol’s health promoting effects there was discussion in the medical literature about how so many beneficial health effects lead back to PDE4 inhibition [10] and how PDE4 inhibition might be useful in treating age related diseases [11].
+When researchers uncovered PDE4 inhibition as the mechanism of action of resveratrol’s health-promoting effects, there was discussion in the medical literature about how so many beneficial health effects lead back to PDE4 inhibition [10] and how PDE4 inhibition might help treat age-related diseases [11].

-Given that components of the CILTEP stack have been shown in studies to increase cAMP by both inhibiting PDE4 via Luteolin contained in Artichoke Extract [12] and directly increasing cAMP via forskolin’s effects on adenylyl cyclase [13], it stands to reason that some of the mechanisms of action of resveratrol could theoretically apply to CILTEP.
-Especially since Luteolin has been shown to activate AMPK [14] and is a slightly stronger PDE4 inhibitor than resveratrol [15] [16].
+Given components of the CILTEP stack have been shown in studies to increase cAMP by both inhibiting PDE4 via Luteolin contained in Artichoke Extract [12] and directly increasing cAMP via forskolin’s effects on adenylyl cyclase [13], it stands to reason that some of the mechanisms of action of resveratrol could theoretically apply to CILTEP.
+Especially since researchers have shown luteolin can activate AMPK [14] and is a slightly more potent PDE4 inhibitor than resveratrol [15] [16].

-The nootropic concept is that a drug or supplement can both improve cognition and be beneficial for health.
-In that sense PDE4 inhibition could be an outstanding nootropic as it possibly combines the best of both worlds given that research has demonstrated PDE4 provides substantial improvement in cognitive performance in mice [17] and it has now gathered a fair body of research literature, via resveratrol studies, that provide evidence for its possible value in maintaining health and longevity.
+The nootropic concept is that a drug or supplement can improve cognition and benefit health.
+In that sense, PDE4 inhibition could be an outstanding nootropic as it possibly combines the best of both worlds, given that research has demonstrated PDE4 provides substantial improvement in cognitive performance in mice [17], and it has now gathered a fair body of research literature, via resveratrol studies, that provide evidence for its possible value in maintaining health and longevity.

 [1] Kemnitz JW.
 Calorie restriction and aging in nonhuman primates.
 ILAR J. 2011;52(1):66-77.
 PMID 21411859